 Auto-configuration is the feature that makes Spring Boot opinionated.
 Instead of forcing you to wire every bean manually, Spring Boot inspects your classpath, existing beans, and properties — then configures sensible defaults automatically.
+If you're still clarifying how Boot relates to the core framework, start with Spring vs Spring Boot.

 The Entry Point: @SpringBootApplication